 How far could we get if we kept feeding the machine and gave it access to tools?

-We’re deploying thousands of agents to accelerate AI research itself and seem to be approaching an even more profound intelligence explosion.
-(Eric Schmidt also takes this seriously and has become one of the most fascinating voices on the topic.)
+On the verge of recursive self-improvement finally taking off, we seem to be approaching an even more profound intelligence explosion.
+(Eric Schmidt also takes this seriously and has become an excellent communicator on the topic.)

-I have been diving into AI for more than three and a half years now.
+I have been diving into AI for quite some time now.

-Nothing gets me as energised as this.
-So I’ve decided to dedicate the next phase of my life to helping people see clearly what is unfolding and why it’s important.
+Nothing energizes me more than this.
+That’s why I’ve decided to dedicate the next phase of my life to helping us navigate what’s ahead.

-With ten years building a tech company, a science degree and a career in journalism, I want to help us take the right turns with AI.
-I don’t take fees for my advisory work, which lets me say what I think and do what is right
+With ten years building a tech company, years of interest in AI safety, a technical degree, and a career in journalism, I want to help us take the right turns with AI.
+I don’t take fees for my advisory work, which lets me say what I think and do what is right.

-As a first step since late 2025, I’ve met with 70+ decision-makers, AI researchers and builders from different fields in the Nordics.
+As a first step in 2025, I met with 70+ decision-makers, AI researchers and builders from different fields in the Nordics.

-We’re at the start of something that will change what it means to be human.
+We’re at the start of something that will change everything.
 I expect to keep refining my focus as this unfolds.